Skip to main content

 Using Multiple Schemas

-In MySQL and PostgreSQL it is possible to define your entities in multiple schemas.
+In MySQL, PostgreSQL, and SQLite (via ATTACH DATABASE) it is possible to define your entities in multiple schemas.
 In MySQL terminology, it is called database, but from an implementation point of view, it is a schema.

 To use multiple schemas, your connection needs to have access to all of them (multiple connections are not supported in a single MikroORM instance).